-Coles said, "I always urge women to aim for the highest job they can get because you get more money and you get more support and you get more control, and those are the three things that actually make life easier."
+Coles stated, “I always urge women to aim for the highest job they can get because you get more money and you get more support and you get more control, and those are the three things that actually make life easier.”

-"It was quite jarring to go from newspapers to magazines, and the reason I did it was because I had my second son, and with my second child I just thought I can't travel at will, which you really need to be able to do.
+“It was quite jarring to go from newspapers to magazines, and the reason I did it was that I had my second son, and with my second child I just thought I can’t travel at will, which you really need to be able to do.
 And so I had a sort of slow realization that I could no longer do the job that I loved.
-It wasn't the job's fault — it wasn't the newspaper's fault.
-I was just at a life stage that didn't make sense. ...
+It wasn’t the job’s fault — it wasn’t the newspaper’s fault.
+I was just at a life stage that didn’t make sense.

-"So I moved into magazines because I thought I would have more control over my schedule.
-I wanted a desk job, I didn't want to be traveling all the time, and I'm not someone who found it easy to travel with young children, and I wanted to see them.
+“So I moved into magazines because I thought I would have more control over my schedule.
+I wanted a desk job, I didn’t want to be traveling all the time, and I’m not someone who found it easy to travel with young children, and I wanted to see them.
 And it was very difficult.
-The transition of a desk job, having to be in the office at the same time every day, I found super hard.
-But I did it for three years, and that led to me taking over at Marie Claire, which was a really exciting experience."
+In the transition to a desk job, having to be in the office at the same time every day, I found super hard.
+But I did it for three years, and that led to me taking over at Marie Claire, which was a really exciting experience.”